 What should we tell our kids if they ask (loudly) about a potentially special needs kid?

 I wish parents wouldn’t shoo their children away.
 It’s okay to ask questions.
 When they blurt it out loudly, just approach us and ask if we mind answering questions.
 I’d rather teach someone about my children than have them not be included because people are afraid of them.
 There is nothing to be afraid of.
 Just teach your children how to ask questions nicely and appropriately.

 What do you wish you could tell others, but don’t usually get the chance?

 I haven’t experienced motherhood the ‘typical’ way.
 I wasn’t able to bring my kids home after they were born.
 I didn’t get the newborn snuggles and visitors.
 This whole experience has been a lot different than I imagined, and unless you’ve lived it, you wouldn’t understand.

 A special needs mom’s life is hard and lonely.
-It’s chaotic, stressful and time-consuming.
+It’s chaotic, stressful, and time-consuming.
 We lose friends.
-Family stops coming around.
+The family stops coming around.
 We often decline invites to things because being in our bubble, with our medical supplies at our fingertips, makes us feel a little more in control.
 We’re doing the best that we can.
 We truly give our children every ounce of us that we have.